 Companies should be able to address the inconsistent regulations across multiple jurisdictions and overcome the technical limits in order to meet the markets’ needs while looking ahead toward regulations yet to come.

 If you want to know more about this topic don’t miss our previous articles “ePrivacy regulation latest version gets harder and blockchain regulation rush continues” and “Is the blockchain privacy compliant after the GDPR?“.
-This article is part of a series of DLA Piper legal predictions on the main Intellectual Property and Technology issues of 2019 that you can review HERE.
+This article is an excerpt from our book 2019 Intellectual Property and Technology Predictions.